Plenary Council Facilitator

 The COVID-19 pandemic threw a curve ball and our communities were left wondering how do we keep connected with people when we weren’t able to gather physically.
 Our church responded to Pope Francis’ message in Lent 2020, “…thought and spirit can go far with the creativity of love.”
 This workshop will focus on the diverse and fruitful ways that community can be created online which brings richness and growth in our lives of faith – personally and as a community.

-Lisa is the Project Officer for the Pastoral Planning Office in the Diocese of Parramatta.
-In this role, she accompanies communities in envisioning, engaging and empowering themselves to live God’s mission.
+Lisa most recently was a Project Officer for the Pastoral Planning Office in the Diocese of Parramatta.
+In this role, she accompanied communities in envisioning, engaging and empowering themselves to live God’s mission.
 Lisa has previously worked in parish communities as a Pastoral Associate, Ministry Coordinator, Sacramental Coordinator, Youth Minister and Parish Secretary.
 She also has served on the State Council of the St Vincent de Paul Society.
 Lisa is very passionate about our Church, providing safe and welcoming spaces for people to gather to grow and share faith.